Violence against women’s rights

 The concept of women’s right in Islam is broader than mere fundamental rights guaranteed by constitution of Pakistan 1973.

-In accordance with saying of the holly prophet of Islam”
+In accordance with saying of the holy prophet of Islam”

 Islam gives men and women equal rights.